suxinde2009/soundhelix/soundhelix/doc/README.txt

 ------------

 - Java 5 or later
-- a MIDI device or MIDI-capable software
+- a MIDI playback device or MIDI-capable software
-- MIDI hub software (optional)
+- some MIDI hub software (optional)

 Installing a MIDI hub